5-Step Lifestyle Guide to Managing Diabetes Infographic

 Diabetes management is more than just keeping your blood sugar levels within the recommended range.
 You must evaluate and watch your lifestyle to manage diabetes and prevent the disease from further affecting your health.
 For instance, exercise helps boost your insulin activity, so make sure to do a lot of physical activities.

 As of this writing, there’s no cure for diabetes.
 However, there are ways to mitigate or delay the disease from further complications effectively.
-Below, we’ve rounded up a 5-step lifestyle guide that can help people with diabetes live a high-quality life.
+Below, we’ve rounded up a 5-step lifestyle guide in a diabetes infographic that can help people with diabetes live a high-quality life.
 Let’s dive into it!

 According to the World Health Organization, around 422 million people around the world have been diagnosed with diabetes, particularly in low- and middle-income countries.